-Miguel Fernández Maroto (Valladolid, 1988) is Architect (2012), Master of Research in Architecture (2014, Premio Extraordinario) and PhD in Architecture (2019, Mención Internacional) from the University of Valladolid, where he is currently lecturer and PhD researcher at the Department of Urban Planning and Representation of Architecture.
+Miguel Fernández Maroto (Valladolid, 1988) is Architect (2012), Master of Research in Architecture (2014, Premio Extraordinario) and PhD in Architecture (2019, Mención Internacional) from the University of Valladolid, where he is currently Assistant Professor at the School of Architecture, in the Department of Urban Planning and Representation of Architecture.
 His work focuses on spatial planning techniques and tools, taking into account both its recent history and current lines of innovation.

-He conducts his research as member of the Instituto Universitario de Urbanística (IUU) of the University of Valladolid and of its Research Group “City and Regional Planning” (IUU_Lab), and he is secretary of the journal of the IUU, Ciudades.
-As lecturer in the section of Urban and Regional Planning, in which he is secretary, he participates in courses of the Bachelor of Architecture, Master of Architecture and Master of Research and Innovation in Architecture.
+He conducts his research as member of the Instituto Universitario de Urbanística (IUU) of the University of Valladolid and of its Research Group “City and Regional Planning” (IUU_Lab), and he is academic secretary of both the IUU and its journal, Ciudades.
+As professor in the section of Urban and Regional Planning, he participates in courses of the Bachelor of Architecture, Master of Architecture and Master of Research and Innovation in Architecture.
 He is member of the PID “Patrimonio(s) Urbano(s)”, which was awarded with the Premio Consejo Social de Innovación Educativa 2017.

-He has coordinated the participation of the IUU in the European Research Project INTENSSS-PA (A systematic approach for inspiring and training energy-spatial-socioeconomic sustainability to public authorities), within the framework of the Horizon 2020 program, and he is team member of the research project “El Paisaje Urbano Histórico como recurso de planificación en los conjuntos históricos menores de la España interior”, funded by the National Plan 2017-2020 within the program “Generación de Conocimiento”.
+He has coordinated the participation of the IUU in the European research project INTENSSS-PA (A systematic approach for inspiring and training energy-spatial-socioeconomic sustainability to public authorities), within the framework of the Horizon 2020 program, and he has curated the exhibition “Del plan al plano.
+50 años de urbanismo en Valladolid 1969-2019”, organized by the IUU and the Municipal Archive of Valladolid (2019-2020).
 He has also taken part in other IUU works such as the design and proposal of an R+D+i development tool for the Urban Regeneration Strategy of Castilla y León (JCyL, 2018), the study on strategies for the promotion of a new model of housing policy in Castilla y León (CESCyL, 2017), the study of the application of urban planning criteria of small municipalities of Castilla y León (JCyL, 2016), the analysis of management principles and planning instruments for the protection of traditional architecture of rural municipalities in Spain (Ministry of Culture, 2016), the development of the Urban Regeneration Strategy in Castilla y León (JCyL, 2014-15) and the collaboration in the Revision of the General Urban Plan of Valladolid (City Council of Valladolid, 2012-14).

 In 2018 he was visiting scholar at the Dipartimento di Architettura e Studi Urbani (DAStU) in Politecnico di Milano, supervised by professor Bertrando Bonfantini.
 He is member of the International Planning History Society (IPHS) and the International Society of City and Regional Planners (ISOCARP).